semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 `sem create`, `sem delete`, `sem describe` and `sem get` commands because these are the commands that allow you to work with existing resources.

 ### sem create

-The `sem create` command is used for creating new resources and should always be followed by the `-f` flag, which should be followed by a valid path to a YAML file
+The `sem create` command is used for creating new resources and should always be followed by the `-f` flag, which should be followed by a valid path to an existing YAML file.
+Currently there exist two types of YAML configuration files that can be handled by `sem create`: secrets and projects YAML configuration files.

 ### sem delete